 With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 However, an internal website – an intranet – offers a suite of tools to ensure employees are in the best position to succeed.
+So what are the advantages of an intranet for your organisation?
+Let us take you through some of the key benefits of a company intranet, followed by some tips and further reading to optimise your intranet effectiveness.

-What are the benefits of an intranet?
+What are the advantages of an intranet?

 The first and biggest benefit of an intranet is increased productivity.
 McKinsey Global Institute (MGI) reported that “by fully implementing social technologies, companies have an opportunity to raise the productivity of interaction workers—high-skill knowledge workers, including managers and professionals—by 20 to 25 percent.”

 And enhanced productivity can be measured in dollars and cents.
-MGI went on to say that in looking at four sectors, consumer packaged goods, retail financial services, advanced manufacturing, and professional services, that improved productivity could potentially contribute $900 billion to $1.3 trillion in annual value.
+MGI went on on to say that in looking at four sectors, consumer packaged goods, retail financial services, advanced manufacturing, and professional services, that improved productivity could potentially contribute $900 billion to $1.3 trillion in annual value.

 Benefits and advantages of an intranet in detail